 Customer intelligence tools can collect a broad range of qualitative and quantitative data.
 If the data sets are not simplified, then it could hamper the process of deriving insights.
 Also, the collected data should be given appropriate weightage as per the Recency, Frequency, and Monetary (RFM) model.
 This will help define what customers are doing now and what they will do in the future.

 In recent times, it has been observed that any bad experience relating to a brand can quickly spread like wildfire.
 The customer intelligence tool should be able to monitor customer experience in real-time so that it can send out an alert in case of negative customer experiences.
 This way companies can act by identifying the root cause, assigning teams, and monitoring results to enhance customer experience.

 Incorporate Customer Feedback

-Customers are more likely than ever to give feedbacks.
-Such feedbacks are valuable to the company as they can help in making the product better.
+Customers are more likely than ever to give feedback.
+Such feedbacks are valuable to the company as it can help in making the product better.
 However, not all customer feedback can be incorporated as customers want the best in all aspects.
 So, it is important that the brand filters out these feedbacks and implements the ones likely to improve both customer satisfaction and profitability.

 To know more about mastering customer intelligence – Request more information from an expert.